Made with Xara

 A few scenes from “Old Norway” displays at our museum

-Taste of Chocolate Nov 19 at St Mary’s Read our Fall 2016 newsletter
+Will be held at St Mary’s Church, Norway Read our Fall 2016 newsletter

 The popular Taste of Chocolate is scheduled for Saturday, November 19.
 Gayle Nicholson,